 Your email will always make a greater splash if it’s strategically timed.
 Think about what your audience will be doing on New Year’s Eve (and Day) and how your products might fit in.
 Then, craft your campaign accordingly.
 Just like Glossybox.

 Side note: One non-promotional approach Glossybox could have taken is to to share outfit and makeup tips.
 They could then send a follow up email the next day wishing subscribers a happy new year and encouraging them to sign up for the 12-month subscription.
+What a great New Year’s marketing idea!

 - Subject line: “New Year’s Resolutions”